jirislav/azkaban-deb/README.md

 ##### 2. Checkout version

-It's time to checkout some stable version in src (maybe (latest tag)[https://github.com/azkaban/azkaban/releases]?) .. that depends on you ..
+It's time to checkout some stable version in src (maybe [latest tag](https://github.com/azkaban/azkaban/releases)?) .. that depends on you ..

 ##### 3. Bootstrapping